 On May 4, 2007, ten students from the High School for Environmental Studies (HSES) in New York performed the climate change musical revue "Penguins on Thin Ice" at the United Nations for the UN Commission on Sustainable Development (CSD).
-(Click here for video -- high speed connection suggested.)
+(Click here for links to YouTube videos.)
 The performance, an official CSD side event, took place at 9:45 am in the Dag Hammarskjold Auditorium.
 The show was arranged and conducted by Sharon Abreu, co-producer of “Penguins on Thin Ice”, executive director of Irthlingz arts-based environmental education 501(c)(3), and member of the UN-CSD Trade Union, Energy and Education Caucuses.
 The performance came as the CSD completed its two-year focus on air pollution, industrial development, climate change, and energy for sustainable development.

 There were also performances of the show at HSES on May 3 at 9 am.

 Sharon worked with HSES chorus director Georgia DeFalco to prepare the students for the performance.
 Geoff Hockert of Friends of the High School for Environmental Studies also greatly facilitated the enterprise.
 HSES is an inner-city culturally diverse public high school in New York City.

 This was the second time HSES students have performed for the CSD.
 On May 9, 2006, 18 students from HSES sang four songs from "Penguins on Thin Ice" at a Youth Caucus meeting during the UN-CSD.
 Delegates of all Major Groups and Caucuses to the UN-CSD were invited and encouraged to attend.
 There were people of all ages, from many parts of the world, representing different caucuses, though most were from the Non-Governmental Organization (NGO) and Trade Union Major Groups.